-This Court highlights that there was nothing to indicate Attorney Taylor Humphrey's involvement in the Defendant's representation on any of the papers that the Defendant submitted to this Court.
-Additionally, this Court notes that Attorney Taylor Humphrey's practice of preparing pleadings without disclosing her identity in this case has interfered with the administration of justice, harmed the opposing party, and seemingly accomplished nothing for her client, who has recently filed for bankruptcy.
+This Court highlights that there was nothing to indicate Attorney Swain's specific involvement in the Defendant's representation on any of the papers that the Defendant submitted to this Court.
+At the June 6, 2011 hearing, Attorney Swain stated that he was paid for his services by a law firm other than the one which is indicated on the Defendant's ghostwritten pleadings.
+(June 6, 2011 Tr. at 2.)
+Additionally, this Court notes that Attorney Swain's practice of preparing pleadings without disclosing his identity in this case has interfered with the administration of justice, harmed the opposing party, and seemingly accomplished nothing for his client, whose "debt consolidation" plan hangs in the balance.
 While it appears true that the ABA has endorsed ghostwriting as an ethical legal tactic, and that a number of jurisdictions around the country have agreed with that view, it also cannot be disputed that ABA ethics opinions and the ethics determinations of other states are not controlling authority in the State of Rhode Island.
-Given that "10 states expressly forbid ghostwriting," see Taylor Humphrey's Prehearing Memo at 9, this Court struggles to comprehend how Attorney Taylor Humphrey could have considered it prudent to perform legal ghostwriting services without any form of disclosure whatsoever, based solely on the opinion of the ABA and a purported national consensus.
+Given that "nine states . . . in some measure forbid ghostwriting," see Swain's Pre-Hearing Mem. at 6, this Court struggles to comprehend how Attorney Swain could have considered it prudent to perform legal ghostwriting services without a more concrete form of disclosure, based solely on the opinion of the ABA and a purported national consensus.
 Other courts have gone so far as to raise the specter of disbarment for ghostwriting attorneys.
 See In re Mungo, 305 B.R. at 767.
 Moreover, there is clear and longstanding federal authority in Rhode Island stating that ghostwriting is a violation of Rule 11.
 See Ellis v.
 State of Me., 448 F.2d 1325, 1328 (1st Cir.
 1971) ("What we fear is that in some cases actual members of the bar represent petitioners, informally or otherwise, and prepare briefs for them which the assisting lawyers do not sign, and thus escape the obligation imposed on members of the bar, typified by F.R.Civ.P 11 . . . of representing to the court that there is good ground to support the assertions made.
 We cannot approve of such a practice.
 If a brief is prepared in any substantial part by a member of the bar, it must be signed by him.").
 "Ghostwriting is a practice which has been met with universal disfavor in the federal courts."
 In re Brown, 354 B.R.
 535, 541 (Bankr.
 N.D.
 Okla.
 2006).
-In this context, when an attorney prepares pleadings on behalf of an ostensibly pro se client without disclosing her own identity, it "places the opposing party at an unfair disadvantage, interferes with the efficient administration of justice, and constitutes a misrepresentation to the Court."
+In this context, when an attorney prepares pleadings on behalf of an ostensibly pro se client without disclosing his own identity, it "places the opposing party at an unfair disadvantage, interferes with the efficient administration of justice, and constitutes a misrepresentation to the Court."
 Laremont-Lopez, 968 F. Supp. at 1078.